filecoin-project/specs/expected-consensus.md

 ## Implementation Notes

 - When implementing parent selection, for now, always choose the single heaviest parent set for building on top of.
 More advanced strategies can be implemented later.
-- When selecting messages from the mempool to include in your block, be aware that other miners may also generate blocks during this round, and if you want to maximize your fee earnings it may be best to select some messages at random.
+- When selecting messages from the mempool to include in your block, be aware that other miners may also generate blocks during this round, and if you want to maximize your fee earnings it may be best to select some messages at random (second in a duplicate earns no fees).

 ## Open Questions

-- Should null blocks negatively impact chain weight?
-The concern is that a chain with two null blocks and a chain with three null blocks can be checked at the same time, and there could be more winning tickets on top of a chain with three null blocks than on top of a chain with two, and thats a weird form of parallelism/grinding that we would like to avoid.
+- Whether to look back and how far for seed for leader election.
-  - An alternative here would be to select the 'Tipset' with the lowest number of null tickets for a given block height and weight.
+- When selecting between two forks of equal weight, one strategy might be to select the 'Tipset' with the lowest number of null tickets for a given block height and weight.